-I’m so excited to offer this beanie pattern.
+I’m so excited to offer this fabulous beanie pattern.
 I’ve been working on some version of a leopard print beanie for quite awhile now, and I’ve finally created a hat that I’m proud of.
-Not only is this beanie fabulous, but it also works up fairly quickly.
+Not only is this beanie full of leopard-y fun, but it also works up fairly quickly.
 I’m going to do my best to walk you through some of the techniques used, and then set you on your way with the original Luxe Leopard Beanie.

 **This site contains affiliate links to products.
 I may receive a commission for purchases made through these links.
 This is a great way to support my small business AND get the supplies you need for your project!**

 As I said before, I’ve been working on the Luxe Leopard beanie for quite some time.
 One of the first crochet techniques that I learned was tapestry, and I’ve loved it ever since.
 However, I struggled with tension and complexity of creating leopard print.
 I wasn’t sure that anyone would even want to make this hat.
 So I put it away for a few weeks (or sometimes months) and I’d get it back out when I had a bit of inspiration of a new approach.

 In the meantime, I tested several patterns for other designers.
 Somehow the combinations of those tests, and the skills I learned along the way, finally got something to click, I suppose.

 My goal this time around was to design something that worked up quickly enough for makers to add them to their markets.
 And I wanted it to be simple enough to be approachable for someone who is fairly new to crochet color work.
 This hat works up fairly quickly (most of my testers were done in two sittings) and just uses a variation of single crochet.